halfcyan/InstallPufferPanel/README.md

 # Installing PufferPanel (And DuckDNS.
 And Docker.
 And Portainer.)

+To anyone who randomly stubles upon this, I made this for a friend to install a minecraft server and setup an ubuntu server with everything needed for that minecraft server (Dynamic DNS, etc.) If there are any issues, feel free to submit them.
+I'm not opposed to changing this.

 1. Install Ubuntu Server from https://ubuntu.com/download/server
     - Select option 2
     - Burn it to a USB drive using Rufus (https://rufus.ie/)